-There are many fantastic looking Yoga retreats in Ibiza, none of which give any hint that the rest of the world know it as a party island.
+There are many fantastic looking retreats in Ibiza (and read this if you’re wondering what to wear in Ibiza), none of which give any hint that the rest of the world know it as a party island.
 In that little oasis of peace, you’ll think the world outside doesn’t exist.
-If you want to still party, there are even Yoga holidays designed with that in mind, which run Monday to Friday and leave you free to party at the weekend — only in Ibiza!
+If you want to still party, there are even Yoga packages designed with that in mind, which run Monday to Friday and leave you free to party at the weekend — only in Ibiza!

 Vegan Food to Satisfy Any Hangover — or Just Hunger!

 If you’re a healthy vegan or plant-based enthusiast who loves their raw and macrobiotic food, then you’re in luck: Ibiza is overflowing with options for you.
 There are three fully vegan places and numerous other veggie or vegan friendly ones, most of them serving raw food, cold pressed juices, and whatever else you can imagine.
 On a relatively small island, it’s like a health-food enthusiast’s dream!

 In fact, veganism is so popular on this small island that it’s got its own website, Vegan Ibiza.
 You definitely don’t have to party to enjoy Ibiza, but I can’t help but think that if you do want to hit the clubs, the abundance of green juices and power-foods on this stylish island will drive out any toxins from the night before.

 Get Active With Hikes and Cultural Exploration